alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 Hence, any column in the data-set the model observes during training is _uncorelated_ to the other columns coming from the same orthogonal basis, and thus in some sense carry information that the other columns do not have.

 Informativeness, of course, is not the only important trait of a good basis for non-linear features.
-In fact, even the _norms_ of the orthogonal basis are important, as argued a well-written and enlightening [paper](https://arxiv.org/abs/1903.09139)[^2] by Muthukumar et. al. But here, in this post, we focus mainly on orthogonality as informativeness.
+In fact, even the _norms_ of the orthogonal basis are important,  as well as other traits.
+I advise reading the well-written and enlightening [paper](https://arxiv.org/abs/1903.09139)[^2] by Muthukumar et. al for more on this.
+But here, in this post, we focus mainly on orthogonality as informativeness.

 # Weighted orthogonality

 Going back to our linear algebra classes, inner products come in many forms.
-Given a vector of weights $$\mathbf{w} \geq 0$$, we can define a weighted inner product:
+Given a vector of weights $$\mathbf{w} > 0$$, we can define a weighted inner product:

 $$
 \langle \mathbf{x}, \mathbf{y} \rangle_{\mathbf{w}} = \sum_{i=1}^n x_i y_i w_i.